 Have you ever felt like you never had enough of something?
 I frequently felt like I never measured up to the other kids in school when I was young.
-I didn’t have nice enough clothes, long enough hair, thick enough hair, good enough grades, enough time to do what had to be done.
-Where did … More Never Enough?
+I didn’t have long enough hair, thick enough hair, good enough grades, enough time to do what had to be done.
+Where did all of these … More Never Enough?

 We have all seen television shows featuring interviews with centenarians.
 Many of these one hundred plus years “young” souls had wrinkles and white, gray or sparse hair.
 Many of them were in wheelchairs or not as “able” physically as they used to be.
 But if you look into the face and eyes of many of … More How to Keep Your Inner Child Alive and Well